honeypotio/honeyfaqs/communities.md

 4chan is one of the oldest image board of the web, inspired to the Japanese 2ch.
 The website provides many *boards* related to a topic (like the subbredits) where anonymous users can posts pictures or messages and start in this way a *thread*, with an user who replies to another one.
-4chan is quite popular also for the memes, trolls, flames it generates and spreads for the web.
+4chan is quite popular also for the memes, trolls, flames it generates and spreads around the web.

 # What is Slack?
 Slack can be seen as an centralized IRC-based messaging system.
 It is mostly used though the official client (the Slack app) and allows teams to collaborate together by talking and